How long is the program?

 How do you choose the performances we see?

-It’s easier to choose interesting work when you are familiar with the venues and can recognize award-winning companies and performers from earlier years.
+I was a professor of contemporary and modern drama for over 30 years, and I have attended the festival more than 20 times.
+That helps.
+It’s easier to choose interesting work when you are familiar with the venues, the production companies, and current trends in performance.
 We will see some performances at the International Edinburgh Festival: these heavily subsidized performances have high production values and often sell out early.
 On the fringe, I look for new writing and socially relevant work in a variety of genres: physical theatre, political theatre, comedy, site-specific or immersive theatre, docu-drama, puppetry, and international performances.
+I also avoid student productions and have a preference for international work over productions coming from the U.S. Having a basic itinerary of pre-booked shows is really the only way to efficiently experience this festival without being overwhelmed!

-The selection process for group shows is intense.
-When the full program comes out, Jenny reads through thousands of blurbs, check reviews, research interesting shows, and discuss recommendations from other faculty members who will be traveling to Edinburgh with a group of students in the study abroad program Jenny founded at UMASS.
+My selection process for group shows is intense.
+When the full program comes out, I read through hundreds of blurbs, check reviews, research interesting shows, and discuss recommendations from other faculty members who will be traveling to Edinburgh with a group of students in the study abroad program I founded 15 years ago at UMASS.
 The final itinerary provides a mix of contemporary work in several genres.

 What kind of activities do you recommend while in Edinburgh?